 Now Danler is back with Stray, a memoir about her broken family.
 After the success of her first novel, Danler is pulled back home to her past to come to terms with her parents: her father who abandoned the family when she was only three and now a meth addict in and out of recovery; and her mother, disabled by years of alcoholism and handicapped by a tragic brain aneurysm.

-Interested in booking Stephanie Danler? for more information.
+Interested in booking Stephanie Danler?
+Contact us for more information.

 In her lectures, Danler discusses her craft and writing process, the experiences that informed her debut novel, and the changing nature of both New York City and the restaurant industry.

 Praise for Stray: A Memoir

 “Danler’s first memoir is as well-written as her novel was . . .
 [A] moving text in which writing is therapeutic and family trauma is useful material.
 Most readers will root for Danler.” –Kirkus Reviews

 “Novelist Danler (Sweetbitter) returns to her hometown of Los Angeles and comes to a reckoning in this forceful, eviscerating memoir . . .
 Danler, writing in precise, elegant prose, outlines her family’s disintegration . . .
 The result is a penetrating and unforgettable tale of family dysfunction.” —Publishers Weekly (Starred)

 “I read Stray on the edge of my seat.
 This is a story of triumph: the triumph of grit, talent, grace, and beauty over the dark pull of inner demons.
 I’ll be thinking about the courage it took to write this book for a long time to come.”–Dani Shapiro, author of Inheritance